gethinode/hinode/content/en/docs/shortcodes/mimage/demo.md

 ## Example 3

 This third example shows an image that is somewhat smaller than the available window space and is centered.
 A caption is provided, so even though the `autoCaption` parameter is "true", a caption in a text file or the Exif file will not used.
-The credits in either of them will be used however as that is not specified.
+The credits in either of them will be used however because that parameter is not specified.

 <!-- markdownlint-disable MD037 -->
 ```go-html-template